Globegitter/vagrant-nodejs-redis-mongodb/README.md

 * Get the latest VirtualBox - Free virtualization software [Download Virtualbox](https://www.virtualbox.org/wiki/Downloads)
 * Get the latest Vagrant- Tool for working with virtualbox images [Download Vagrant](https://www.vagrantup.com)

-Puppet Manifest will install:
-[Nodejs - v0.10.\*, Redis - last stable release, MongoDB - 2.6.\*, MySQL, SailsJS 0.10.x, forever, node-inspector, wget,
-git, vim, htop, g++, fish]

 ##Roadmap
 * Hopefully can automate some more of the steps in the future.

+---
+List of all puppet manifests that will install: [Nodejs - v0.10.\*, Redis - last stable release, MongoDB - 2.6.\*, MySQL, SailsJS 0.10.x, forever, node-inspector, wget, git, vim, htop, g++, fish]